Uplifting the Quality of the Lives of the Elderly People Programme

 AWARDING ELDERLY PEOPLE

-Recognition of contribution of the elderly people towards the society is a key component of the Elderly programme.
-With a view to encourage others people in doing same, special awards given to children for their support to the elderly parents.
-A total of 492 elderly persons and their 218 children have been awarded for their noble work so far.
+Recognizing the contribution of the elderly people towards the society is a key component of the Elderly programme.
+It also bestows award to the sons and youth for their support to the elderly people.
+809 elderly person and 368 young people have been awarded for their noble work so far.

 IGA TRAINING AND EMPLOYMENT